-We teach 3-4 day long shoemaking courses designed to introduce you to a wide range of patterning and leather working skills.
-Classes are held at my home basement/garage workshop space in north Portland, Oregon.
-From the complete beginner, to practicing leather workers, and experienced shoe makers, there’s plenty for everyone to learn.
+I teach a variety of 3 to 7 day long shoemaking courses designed to introduce you to a wide range of patterning and leather working skills.
+Classes are held at my home basement, and garage workshops in North Portland.
+From the complete beginner, to practicing leather workers, designers and experienced shoe makers, there’s plenty for everyone to learn.

 In class we’ll start by making a casting of your foot/feet.
 We use the natural shape of your feet when patterning our shoes, achieving a really comfortable fit.
 Our shoes are generally really flexible as well.